openebs-archive/openebs-docs/docs/prerequisites.md

    **Note:** Do not install open-iscsi / iscsi-initiator-utils on host nodes if a kubelet container, for example, Rancher Container Engine (RKE) already has the package installed.

 3. kubectl or helm installed and ready to use.
-Make sure you run the `kubectl` commands with cluster admin context.
-The installation will involve create a new Service Account and assigned to OpenEBS components.
+Ensure that you run the `kubectl` commands with cluster admin context.
+The installation will involve creating a new Service Account that is assigned to OpenEBS components.
-4. If you are using centos as base OS for 0.7 OpenEBS installation, then you should disbale selinux to detect the OS disk by OpenEBS Node Disk Manager.
-You can disable selinux by following this command `setenforce 0`.
+4. If you are using centos as base OS for 0.7 OpenEBS installation, then you should disable selinux for OpenEBS Node Disk Manager to detect the OS disk.
+You can disable selinux by using the `setenforce 0` command.
 **Note:**
 * If you face issues while setting up on-premise clusters, check your BIOS mode and enable the Intel virtualization acceleration key  and AMD-V virtualization hardware extensions.
 * Installing and configuring open-iscsi on Kubernetes will vary slightly depending on the platform and you can find those instructions [here](#iSCSIConfig).